Auerilas/ecopy/README.rst

 1. I have modified write_cep to handle integer row names (as is common in pandas dataframes)
 2. The pre-processing code all works for DECORANA
 3. **Need to get decorana fortran function working on UNIX systems (.exe binary only works for Windows)**

+	- This is going to be difficult because converting the decorana function to Python pulls in the numerical subroutines.
+There is, as yet, no way to simply pass the data file to a terminal command like used in CornPy.
+I would have to rewrite DECORANA, calling the Fortran subroutines.
+This is what 'vegan' does.

 4. **Need to get TWINSPAN functional**

 Procrusted Rotation